teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/docs/software/pi_setup_instruction.md

 sudo kill <PID>
 ```

-Do not indiscriminately kill unrelated system processes.
+The preferred competition architecture should have one clear owner for each GPIO PWM resource.

+Do not attempt to solve a duplicate-PWM error by adding arbitrary sleeps.
+Time is many things, but it is not garbage collection.

 ---

-# 36. Troubleshooting — MPU6050 Not Detected
+# 42. Troubleshooting — MPU6050 Not Detected

 Run: